Mint tea 1

 • Lavender (Lavandula angustifolia).
 Use blossoms for steeping.
 Soothing and relaxing.
 Shrub.

-• Lemon Balm (Melissa officinalis).
+• Lemon balm (Melissa officinalis).
 Tastes like mint plus citrus.
 Used to calm the nerves and also aids digestion.
 Use leaves fresh and dried.
 Perennial.

 • Mint ( Mentha species).
 Nearly 200 varieties.
 Use fresh and dried leaves.
 Aids digestion.
 Spearmint and peppermint tea are revitalizing.
 The menthol in hot peppermint tea is useful in clearing head colds.
 Perennial.